KranzCedric/Profile_Bio/README.md

-# Hi, I´m Zamki
+# Hi, I'm Zamki

-## I´m a computer science student, here are a few things about me
+## I'm a computer science student.
+Here are a few things about me

 - I'm 20 years old.
 - I live in Germany.
 - At the moment, I'm studying computer science at the Hochschule Bochum.
 - A big hobby of mine is software development, so this is a Git for a few of my fun projects.

-## tools, languages etc.
+## tools, languages, etc.

 ### Languages: